nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Listing all client : `list`

-Shows a list of all clients in the address book.
+Shows a list of all clients in the financial book.

 Format: `list`